robertjskelton/robertjskelton.github.io/_posts/2021-01-14-lexus-gx470-extra-storage-solutions.markdown

 ![Storage](/images/storage/14.jpg)

-I even added a [rechargable magnetic light](https://amzn.to/2S8JvHe), which can simply attach to the metal of the rear door to light up the rear table at night.
+I even added a [rechargeable magnetic light](https://amzn.to/2S8JvHe), which can simply attach to the metal of the rear door to light up the rear table at night.
 This is a great option for adding light above a table when you don't want to run new wiring through the door grommets, which is a hassle.

 ![Storage](/images/storage/12.jpg)